Join Our FREE Live Webinar

 An ARV loan is financing to purchase a property based on the estimated value once the proposed renovations are completed.
 These loans are used to buy, renovate, and develop distressed properties.

-With ARV loans, lenders decide on the loan amount based on a percentage of the after repair value of the property.
+With ARV loans, lenders decide on the loan amount based on a percentage of the property's after-repair value.
 This percentage is called a loan-to-value ratio (LTV).

-ARV loans are originated by hard money lenders and private money lenders.
+ARV loans originate from hard money lenders and private money lenders.
 These lenders are generally referred to as asset-based lenders because they look at the property as collateral for the loan versus the borrower's ability to repay.

 Typically, hard money lenders will lend up to 70-75% LTV or 70-75% of the ARV.
 So, just make sure you stay around that ballpark of percentages with your all-in investment.